Aliases for USP14 Gene

 GeneCards Summary for USP14 Gene

 USP14 (Ubiquitin Specific Peptidase 14) is a Protein Coding gene.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
+Among its related pathways are Neuroscience and Ubiquitin-Proteasome Dependent Proteolysis.
 GO annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitin-specific protease activity.

 UniProtKB/Swiss-Prot for USP14 Gene